carbon-language/carbon-lang/docs/designs/language-design-overview.md

 This code first reverses the tuple, and then extracts a slice using a half-open range of indices.

+> **Note:** we will likely want to restrict these indices to compile-time
+> constants.
+Without that, run-time indexing would need to suddenly switch to a
+> variant-style return type to handle heterogeneous tuples.
+This would both be
+> surprising and complex for little or no value.

 > **Note:** using multiple indices in this way is a bit questionable.
 If we end
 > up wanting to support multidimensional arrays / slices (a likely selling point
 > for the scientific world), a sequence of indices seems a likely desired